-5. Parties Covered, Scope, Incidence and, Duration
+5. Parties Covered, Scope, Incidence, and Duration

-- 5.1 The parties covered by this Agreement are: - Keolis Downer Northern Beaches Pty Ltd (the Company or Employer). - Persons employed by the Company whose classification is listed in Part B, Table 1, and who are based in depots located in Sydney, New South Wales (Employees). - the Australian Rail, Tram and Bus Industry Union, NSW Branch (the Union). - 5.2 This Agreement shall operate to the exclusion of any and all other industrial instruments, including but not limited to enterprise agreements and modern awards that might otherwise apply, or that applied in the past, to Employees, including the terms of the Passenger Vehicle Transportation Award 2010 (Modern Award), - 5.3 It is a term of this Agreement that the Employees covered by this Agreement shall have their conditions maintained to not less than those prescribed in the National Employment Standards (NES).
-Should any provision of this Agreement be interpreted in a manner that is less beneficial than or inconsistent with the NES, then the corresponding term of the NES shall apply to the extent of the inconsistency. - 5.4 This Agreement shall commence operation 7 days after the date of approval of the Fair Work Commission (FWC), and shall remain in force until 31 December 2025.
+- 5.1 The parties covered by the Agreement are: - a) Transdev John Holland Buses (NSW) Pty Ltd ACN 29 643 796 098 (the Company or the Employer); - b) Persons employed by the Employer whose classification is listed in Part B, Table 1 and who perform work from the depots under the Greater Sydney Bus Contract Region 9 (Bus Contract), or any successor agreement or contract which replaces the Bus Contract; and - c) the Australian Rail, Tram and Bus Industry Union, New South Wales Branch (the Union). - 5.2 This Agreement shall operate to the exclusion of any and all other industrial instruments, including but not limited to enterprise agreements and modern awards that might otherwise apply, or that applied in the past, to Employees, including the Passenger Vehicle Transportation Award 2020 (Modern Award). - 5.3 It is a term of this Agreement that the Employees covered by this Agreement shall have their conditions maintained to not less than those prescribed in the National Employment Standards (NES).
+Should any provision of this Agreement be interpreted in a manner that is less beneficial than or inconsistent with the NES, then the corresponding term of the NES shall apply to the extent of the inconsistency. - 5.4 This Agreement shall commence operation 7 days after the date of approval of the Fair Work Commission (FWC) and shall remain in force until 31 December 2025.